×

 A one to two page position paper is required for all participating delegates at the conference.
 We require this to focus everyone’s attention on the committee topics ahead of time.
 We have found that preparing these promotes more thoughtful discussion.
 Do not let this requirement impede your decision to attend this conference.
 We are only trying to make the discussion better.
 Delegates have two choices:

-1. Submit the paper one week early to be considered for the Benjamin Maher’11 Best Paper Award, on March 1, 2023 by emailing the paper to the appropriate BC High Committee Chair.
+1. Submit the paper one week early to be considered for the Benjamin Maher’11 Best Paper Award, on February 28, 2024 by emailing the paper to the appropriate BC High Committee Chair.
 These papers must be properly cited using the MLA format.

 OR

-The Chris Gidopoulos’95 People’s Choice Award
+The Chris Gidopoulos ’95 People’s Choice Award

 We thank Catholic Memorial High School and Mr. Vin Bradley for creating the idea for this award.
 We name this award after Chris Gidopoulos’95.
 Chris was an amazing, award winning Model UN delegate.
 He continued Model UN at Harvard University.
 When he passed away unexpectedly in 2013, BC High Model UN decided to name the People’s Choice Award in Chris’ honor.

-The Austin Martin’95 Distinguished Delegate Award Given in committee.
+The Austin Martin ’95 Distinguished Delegate Award Given in committee.
 Austin was a BC High Secretary General who wrote our club’s constitution.
 He was known as Mr. Model UN.
 He is currently a global stock analyst who works in the international business world.

 History